-e.
-Policies adopted for the induction and training of Trustees
+Policies and Procedures Adopted for the Induction and Training of Trustees

 The training and induction provided for new Trustees will depend on their existing experience.
 Where necessary, induction will provide training on charity, educational, legal and financial matters.
 All new Trustees will be given a tour of the school and the chance to meet staff and students.
 All Trustees are provided with copies of policies, procedures, minutes, accounts, budgets, plans and other documents that they will need to undertake their role as Trustees.
 As there are only normally 2 or 3 new Trustees a year, an existing Trustee is appointed to assist with the mentoring and induction on an informal basis but tailored specifically to the needs of the individual.